If you do not optimize blog posts for SEO you are missing out on tremendous opportunities for organic traffic to your website.

 By correctly optimizing a meta description, you can ensure that Google won’t cut it off and end with “…” or end it in mid-sentence.

-For example, see the meta description I wrote for my blog post on Facebook Usage is in Decline: An Opportunity for LinkedIn Users.
-Notice it includes the keyword close to the beginning of the meta description.
+For example, see the meta description I wrote for my blog post on How to Never Run Out of Social Media Content Ideas.
+Notice it includes the keyword near the beginning of the meta description.

 7. Add Tags / Keywords